Home / All Documents / What Does A Medical Driving Licence Look Like (DVLA)

 What Does A Medical Driving Licence Look Like In The UK?

-A medical licence in the UK looks exactly like a standard photocard except for the shorter validity (field 4b) and medical codes (columns 9–12).
-Some cards have a “Medical Enquiry” sticker.
+A medical licence in the UK looks exactly like a standard photocard except for the shorter validity in field 4b and medical codes in columns 9 to 12.
+Based on the hundreds I have checked, some cards also have a “Medical Enquiry” sticker on the front, but they never actually print the word “Medical” on the card itself.

 How Do DVLA Medical Licence Codes Work And What Do They Mean?

-Codes are two‑digit numbers printed on the front.
-They set conditions you must follow while driving.
-For example, code 01 = wear glasses, code 79 = automatic only.
-You can look up any code on the GOV.UK website.
+Codes are two-digit numbers printed on the front of your card that set conditions you must follow while driving.
+For example, code 01 means you must wear glasses, and code 79 means automatic only.
+When multiple codes are listed like 01 79, it means you must adhere to both restrictions simultaneously.

 Request a Call Back